jka6502/sokkit/README.md

 ## Plugin naming

-Plugins have a *module* name associated, which can be used to reference them when validating dependencies, enabling, disabling, or accessing via `sokkit.modules[name]`.
+Plugins have a name associated, which can be used to reference them when validating dependencies, enabling, disabling, or accessing via `sokkit.plugins[name]`.

 The name is automatically assigned during discovery from the module directory name, or direct script filename matched by the discovery pattern.